 - How long will the study last?

-- Exactly what is the eligibility criteria for this study?
+- Precisely what are the eligibility criteria for this study?

 - How many participants are needed to complete this study?

 - What medical information will I need to provide as a participant?